 |ACT Score||Competitiveness||Admission Chances|

 You will need about average high school grades to get into University of Louisiana at Lafayette.
 The average high school GPA of the admitted freshman class at University of Louisiana at Lafayette was 3.2 on the 4.0 scale indicating that primarily B students are accepted and ultimately attend.
-If your high school GPA meets these requirements, there is a good chance you will be accepted as UL Lafayette accepts 51% of students who apply.
+The school ranks #13 in Louisiana for highest average GPA.
+If your high school GPA meets these requirements, there is a good chance you will be accepted as UL Lafayette accepts 56% of students who apply.

 |3.50 to 3.75||16%||Good|